mitre/caldera/README.md

 # CALDERA

 CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/).
+It is currently an active research project at MITRE.

 CALDERA works by attaching abilities to an adversary and running the adversary in an operation.
 Full documentation for this system can be found in [the wiki](https://github.com/mitre/caldera/wiki).